flybywiresim/docs/docs/fbw-a32nx/settings.md

 For the rudder, which by default also controls the nosewheel in MSFS, we recommend a little bit of sensitivity although linear should also work fine.

-If you have an extra axis on your controllers (e.g. twisting joystick while rudder is on pedals) you can separate the nosewheel steering via tiller from the rudder inputs.
+On the Development version if you have an extra axis on your controllers (e.g. twisting joystick while rudder is on pedals) you can separate the nosewheel steering via tiller from the rudder inputs.
 See [Nosewheel Tiller Separation](feature-guides/nw-tiller.md).

 #### Throttle